Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Proof Details from

-\end{reptheorem} \begin{proof} We use the same notation as in the proof of \Cref{thm:av_guarantee_for_pav} with a difference that instead of $W_{\pav}$ (denoting a PAV winning committee) we will use $W_{\pgeom}$, denoting a committee winning according to the $p$-geometric rule.
-By repeating the reasoning from the proof of \Cref{thm:av_guarantee_for_pav} instead of \Cref{eq:sum_delta_pav} we would obtain:
+\begin{proof}[Proof of the utilitarian guarantee] We use the same notation as in the proof of \Cref{thm:guarantees_for_pav} with the difference that instead of $W_{\pav}$ (denoting a PAV winning committee) we will use $W_{\pgeom}$, denoting a committee winning according to the $p$-Geometric rule.
+For each two candidates, $c \in W_{\pgeom}$ and $c'$ arbitrary, let $\Delta_p(c', c)$ denote the change of the $p$-Geometric score of $W_{\pgeom}$ caused by replacing $c$ with $c'$.
+We obtain:

 By using Jensen's inequality we get that $\sum_{i \in N(c)} \frac{1}{n_c} \cdot \left(\frac{1}{p}\right)^{w_i+1} \geq \left(\frac{1}{p}\right)^{\frac{\sum_{i \in N(c)}w_i + n_c}{n_c}}$.
 Thus: